bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Your finished project must include all of the following requirements:

-- [ ] Look through the HTML code and familiarize yourself with the different sections.
+- [x ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-- [ ] Following the instructions in the `components/Header.js` file, create the Header.
+- [ x] Following the instructions in the `components/Header.js` file, create the Header.

-- [ ] Following the instructions in the `components/Tabs.js` file, create the Tabs.
+- [x ] Following the instructions in the `components/Tabs.js` file, create the Tabs.

 - [ ] Following the instructions in the `components/Cards.js` file, create the Cards.